 - 1. Applied and accepted into the program from which the student intends to graduate. - 2.
 Satisfactorily complete all curriculum requirements based on the catalog year admitted into program or later.
-Division deans may, upon request, apply credit for prior learning and/or course substitutions towards program requirements. - 3.
-Earn a program GPA of 2.0.
+Deans may, upon request, apply credit for prior learning and/or course substitutions towards program requirements. - 3.
+Earn a program GPA of 2.0. - Technical diploma students must complete a minimum of 25 percent of their program's occupational-specific courses at Mid-State.
+Associate degree students must complete a minimum of 25 percent of their program's technical studies courses at Mid-State.

-- 4. Technical diploma students must complete a minimum of 25% of their program's occupationalspecific courses at Mid-State.
-Associate degree students must complete a minimum of 25% of their program's technical studies courses at Mid-State. - 5.
-Students enrolled in Service & Health Division programs may have specific graduation requirements.
-Please see the division dean, appropriate associate dean, or student success counselor for additional information.
+5. Students enrolled in some programs may have specific graduation requirements.
+Please see the appropriate dean, associate dean, or advisor for additional information.

-Students should petition to graduate by completing and submitting a Graduation Application Form available at any Mid-State Campus Office, or by submitting an application via MyMSTC student online services.
+Students should petition to graduate by completing and submitting a Graduation Application Form available at any Mid-State Student Services & Information Center, or by submitting an application via MyMSTC student online services.
 Petitioning to graduate will invoke an evaluation to determine graduation eligibility.

-Commencement exercises are held in December and May in Marshfield, Stevens Point, and Wisconsin Rapids.
+Commencement exercises are held in December and May.
 If you are scheduled to complete coursework by the end of the summer session, you may participate in the May commencement ceremony.
-If your coursework goes beyond summer, you may participate in the December commencement ceremony.
-Students with a substantiated Code of Conduct violation are not permitted to participate in commencement ceremonies.
+If your coursework goes beyond the official summer session, you may participate in the December commencement ceremony.
+Students with a substantiated Code of Conduct violation are not permitted to participate in commencement.